26 Sights in Granada, Spain (with Map and Images)

 Show sight on map

-Granada Cathedral, or the Cathedral of the Incarnation is a Roman Catholic church in the city of Granada, capital of the province of the same name in the Autonomous Region of Andalusia, Spain.
+The Metropolitan Cathedral-Basilica of the Incarnation, is a Roman Catholic cathedral in the city of Granada, Spain.
 The cathedral is the seat of the Archdiocese of Granada.
 Like many other cathedrals in Andalusia, it was built on top of the city's main mosque after the reconquest of Granada.

 Wikipedia: Granada Cathedral (EN), Website